 Students across the District have benefited from professional development for teachers who have learned how to use the Socratic Seminar technique.
 Teachers help facilitate student-run discussions aimed at developing a shared understanding of complex reading material.

 As students enter high school, Foundation grants allow them to enjoy authentic experiences in creating their own art and engaging with art created by others.
 High School English teacher Franco D’Alessandro, a published playwright himself, requested funds in 2016 to create Playwrights in Performance – a play writing and performance workshop that has become a for-credit independent study course.
-Dr. Denise Lutter, the High School orchestra teacher, has used Foundation grants to bring professional composers in to work with the High School Orchestra to learn techniques that lead to each student composing their own original pieces of music.
+The High School Orchestra has used Foundation grants to purchase new acoustical shells for the auditorium and bring professional composers in to teach techniques that lead to each student composing their own original pieces of music.